miyazaki1123/wooms/app/public/wp-content/plugins/w3-total-cache/readme.txt

 You can however try adding <em>define('FS_METHOD', 'direct');</em> to wp-config.php to circumvent the file and folder checks.

-= Does the Image Service extension use a lot of resources to convert images to WebP? =
+= Does the WebP Converter extension use a lot of resources to convert images to WebP? =

-No.  The Image Service extension converts common image file formats to the modern WebP format using our API services.
+No.  The WebP Converter extension converts common image file formats to the modern WebP format using our API services.
 The conversions occur on our API service, so that resource usage does not impact your website server.

-= Is image data retained by the Total Cache Image Service API? =
+= Is image data retained by the Total Cache WebP Converter API? =

 Image data received by our API is destroyed after a converted image is generated.
 The converted iamges are destroyed once picked-up/downloaded to your website by the Total Cache plugin.